rousan/rust-web-frameworks-benchmark/README.md

 ## Conclusion

-`hyper`     -> Perfect for an app which requires more controls on http.
+`hyper`     -> Perfect for an app which requires more controls on http and performance.
 It provides `async` with `tokio.rs`.

 `gotham`    -> A high-level version of `hyper`.

-`actix-web` -> Provides very high-level API and injects some boilerplate code as well as runtime.
+`actix-web` -> Provides a very high-level API and injects some boilerplate code as well as runtime.
 It provides `async` with `tokio.rs`.

+'warp`      -> A very high level version of `hyper` and easy to use and it requires a few lines of codes to start a server.
+It provides `async` with `tokio.rs`.

 `rocket`    -> The performance it gave was not expected at all.
-No async.
+No async.s